nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 Welcome HR executives and Department Heads! **Coydir** is a desktop app to efficiently track key employee details within your company, optimized for use via a Command Line Interface (CLI). **Coydir** would not only allow you to quickly access the list of all employees and their details but also make necessary updates such as leaves and performance rating information.

-Made for HR executives and Department Heads, Coydir is

 ## Using this Guide

 Are you a HR executive or a Department Head seeking a solution to efficiently track employee information and observe key statistics of your company? **Coydir** is here to elegantly solve your problems.
 This user guide will teach you everything you need to know about the **Coydir** product, and start using our features today!